Raspberry ketone and your skin

 Lipolysis, skin lightening, cellulite

-Raspberry ketone, (also known as frambinone, rheosmin and 4-(4-Hydroxyphenyl)butan-2-one) stimulates fat release, inhibits fat accumulation, fights fat tissue inflammation and inhibits melanogenesis.
+Raspberry ketone, (also known as frambinone, rheosmin and 4-(4-Hydroxyphenyl)butan-2-one) stimulates lipolysis/fat release, inhibits fat accumulation, boosts hair growth and fights fat tissue inflammation and inhibits melanogenesis.

 RASPBERRY KETONE CREAM